NFL Week 13 takeaways: Ravens move closer to playoffs

 Jacksonville Jaguars 6, Indianapolis Colts 0

-The Jaguars offense wasn't any better with Cody Kessler at quarterback, but the defense certainly raised its level of play Sunday.
+The Jaguars' offense wasn't any better with Cody Kessler at quarterback, but the defense certainly raised its level of play Sunday.
 The Jaguars held the Colts scoreless, forced two turnovers, sacked Andrew Luck three times and stopped the Colts three times on fourth down.
 The Colts were averaging 34.6 points per game during their five-game win streak, and Luck had tossed at least three TD passes in eight consecutive games.
 But the Jaguars resurrected the Sacksonville defense that was one of the league's best last season.
 If it sticks around the rest of the season, the Jaguars have a legitimate chance of getting back to .500, starting with Tennessee on Thursday. -- Mike DiRocco

 Denver Broncos 24, Cincinnati Bengals 10

 The Broncos have a three-game winning streak after a victory over the Bengals on Sunday to climb back to 6-6 and keep themselves in the playoff race.
-They believe a highly difficult schedule over the season's first 10 weeks -- six games combined against the Chiefs, Rams, Seahawks, Chargers and Texans -- has made them a tested bunch that can keep battling to make something of the season.
-It all means they still have a chance to secure a wild-card spot if they do their part and some things fall their way, starting next week in San Francisco. -- Jeff Legwold
+They believe a highly difficult schedule over the season's first 10 weeks -- six games combined against the Chiefs, Rams, Seahawks, Chargers and Texans -- has left them battled-tested and ready make something of the season.
+It all means they still have a chance to secure a wild-card spot starting next week in San Francisco. -- Jeff Legwold

 Lindsay runs all over Bengals in Broncos' win